jorgEVOplasmids/expev_OXA-48/README.md

 ## Analysis of growth curves

 Growth curves data was analyzed using R. Multiple factors were studied.
 Firstly, fitness of each plasmid-carrying sample (with and without antibiotic) was compared to its respective plasmid-free sample fitness.
 This relative fitness gives information about **plasmid cost**.
 Moreover, growth rate at days 3,5 and 15 of each plasmid-carrying sample was compared to its respective plasmid-free to check possible **cost compensation**.
 Finally, bacterial growth at the end and beggining of the EE was compared to see if there had been an **improvement in fitness during the evolution**.
-All these comparisons are performed in the same R script (**analysis_plasmid_cost.R**), as well as the code for plotting all the results. <mark >Highlighted text</mark>
+All these comparisons are performed in the same R script (**analysis_plasmid_cost.R**), as well as the code for plotting all the results.

 File: